QEDK/configparser-rs/README.md

 ```

 ## Supported `ini` file structure
 A configuration file can consist of sections, each led by a `[section-name]` header, followed by key-value entries separated by a `=`.
 By default, section names and key names are case-insensitive.
+Case-sensitivity can be enabled using the `Ini::new_cs()` constructor.
 All leading and trailing whitespace is removed from stored keys, values and section names.
 Key values can be omitted, in which case the key-value delimiter (`=`) may also be left out (but this is different from putting a delimiter, we'll
 explain it later).
 You can use comment symbols (`;` and `#` to denote comments).
 This can be configured with the `set_comment_symbols()` method in the
 API.
 Keep in mind that key-value pairs or section headers cannot span multiple lines.